verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 203.0.113.10                                    A       ingress-verrazzano.myenv.example.com.
 ```

-Verrazzano installation will result in a number of management services that need to point to the `ingress-mgmt` address.
+When using externlaDNS, the following DNS CNAME records need to be added and should point to the `ingress-mgmt` address.
 ```
 verrazzano.myenv.example.com                    CNAME   ingress-mgmt.myenv.example.com.
 keycloak.myenv.example.com                      CNAME   ingress-mgmt.myenv.example.com.